MattPicDev/mtg-collection-builder/README.md

 - **Performance optimized**: Fast sorting and smooth UI transitions
 - **Sortable collection table**: Click column headers to sort collection by any criteria with visual feedback
 - **Seamless navigation**: Clickable set links in Collection view that jump directly to specific cards in Set view with smooth scrolling and highlight effects
+- **Commander deck import**: Quick import of pre-constructed Commander decks from MTGGoldfish decklists with search, filter, and batch import functionality

 ## Installation